 What Is Stress?

 Stress is the body’s natural way of responding to threats, whether they’re physical, psychological, or emotional.
 Stress is part of your fight-or-flight response, which releases adrenaline and cortisol.
-When this happens, your muscles get tight, your heart pounds, your blood pressure increases, and your senses sharpen.
-This process boosts your strength and stamina to get you through the stressful situation, regardless of what it is.
+When this happens, your muscles get tight, your heart pounds, blood pressure increases, and your senses sharpen.
+This process boosts your strength and stamina to get you through a stressful situation, regardless of what it is.

 Recognize Stress Triggers

 The first step to managing stress is recognizing your triggers.
 Some triggers are external, such as a nosy, gossiping neighbor, but others are internal and self-generated, such as worrying about things beyond your control.
 Identifying what causes your stress allows you to manage it productively.
 For example, you could avoid your neighbor whenever possible and keep conversations to a quick, “Hi, have a great day,” or change your attitude toward your neighbor.

 Unfortunately, there are some situations in which neither of these options works.
 For example, you can’t avoid an unpleasant boss.
 If stress starts to harm your quality of life, it’s time to do something about it.
 Consider learning coping mechanisms and relaxation strategies to help reduce stress.
 Meditation and yoga are proven stress relievers and easy to incorporate into your daily life.
 Talking to a close friend, or if necessary, a therapist can also help you learn new ways to manage your stress and gain control over it.

 - Build a support network of friends and family.

 - Exercise at least three days a week to reduce stress.